Boxing Fundamentals Program

 You get what you put into it, get after it.

-Strategy and ring generalship are also important.
+Strategy and ring generalship are also critical.
 A well-rounded boxer should understand how to read their opponent, adapt their game plan, and make adjustments during the fight.
 This involves knowing when to attack, counterpunch, move, or maintain distance based on the opponent's style and weaknesses.